Christian-Life-Waverly/ChristianLifeWaverly/index.markdown

 <br><em>The main entrance to Christian Life Waverly at the corner of Broad St and Clark St.</em>

 <h2>What Must I Do to Be Saved?</h2>
->Sirs, what must I do to be saved?
+> ...
+Sirs, what must I do to be saved?
 >
->And they said, Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house.
-And they spake unto him the word of the Lord, and to all that were in his house. (from Acts 16:30-32, KJV)
+>And they said, “Believe in the Lord Jesus, and you will be saved, you and your household.”
+And they spoke the word of the Lord to him and to all who were in his house.

+Acts 16:30-32, {%- include esv-cr.html -%}